 The CPUC has broad authority and the administrative discretion to shape programs and direct resources in a manner that furthers its equity objectives.
 The CPUC has issued directives and programs to invest in ESJ and disadvantaged communities (DACs) more broadly since the 1990s.
-The adoption of the original ESJ Action Plan in 2019 builds on many years of leadership from the California Legislature and the CPUC on environmental justice and broader social justice issues.
-Key efforts that demonstrate this leadership include, but are not limited to:
+The adoption of the original ESJ Action Plan in 2019 builds on many years of prior leadership from the California Legislature and the CPUC and the California Legislature on environmental justice and broader social justice issues.
+For example, the